AFouadMohamed/DevOps/README.md

 1: If you use Vagrant on VM, this problem will appear
 ![image](https://github.com/user-attachments/assets/78fdbc3a-4785-41a3-8fa9-4ea4ab02f786)

-# The solution is to use vagrant on physical machine and not VM
+# The solution is to use Vagrant on the physical machine and not the VM
-# What we learn from vagrant ?
+# What do we learn from vagrants?
 1. Improve your technical skills:
 Working with Vagrant will enhance your skills in managing virtual environments and automation.
 You will learn how to set up complex development environments, which can be invaluable in your field.
 2. Save time and effort: